 The author of the pamphlet sets aside all that can be quoted from the Revelation.
-We know that the Spirit has said, &#8220;Blessed is he that readeth, and they that hear the words of this prophecy, and keep those things which are written therein, for the time is at hand.&#8221; And I cannot refrain from saying, that it is precisely on the point in question that this warning and promise become so important.
+We know that the Spirit has said, "Blessed is he that readeth, and they that hear the words of this prophecy, and keep those things which are written therein, for the time is at hand".
+And I cannot refrain from saying, that it is precisely on the point in question that this warning and promise become so important.

-I do not wish to enter into details on the Revelation; but I ask what this book presents to us in its prophetic part, when Laodicea (the last of* the churches mentioned) has been spued out of the Lord&#8217;s mouth, and when John is taken up to heaven?
+I do not wish to enter into details on the Revelation; but I ask what this book presents to us in its prophetic part, when Laodicea (the last of the churches mentioned) has been spued out of the Lord's mouth, and when John is taken up to heaven?
 Is it the establishment of the dispensation in blessing, or very positive prophecies of misery and judgment?
 As for me, I find that the kings of the earth will be gathered together by unclean spirits to make war against the Lamb; that Babylon the great will corrupt the whole earth, till she is judged; and that the clusters of the vine of the earth will be cast into the winepress of the wrath of God, and trodden in the winepress of His anger; finally, that the kings of the earth, persevering in evil, will give their power to the beast, and that, through the judgment of God upon them, they will have one and the same will to do so.

 I do not now interpret, I take these things as a whole.
 Do they not announce, including the vine of the earth, a state of corruption, of apostasy, finally of cutting off, before the beginning of the thousand years of blessing which will come in by the presence of the Lord?
 I do not think the church has done any good by setting aside such solemn warnings; the more so, because God has attached a special blessing to those who listen to them.
 If the author of the pamphlet does not himself desire to dwell upon this, let him not be surprised if someone draws the attention of the children of God to such portions of the word.
 Let him allow me to remind him that, if this book were addressed to the then existing churches, the